Saimanav123/MEFE-TA-allocation/README.md

 | **Course Satisfaction** | Average instructor utility across assigned TAs ≥ threshold *k* |
 | **Merit-based Envy-Freeness** | No TA envies another TA's assignment if they have an equal or higher grade in that course |

-The general problem is **NP-hard** (see paper, Theorems 1–3).
+The general problem is **NP-hard**.
 This tool implements seven polynomial-time and FPT algorithms that cover tractable structural cases and uses smart auto-selection to route each uploaded dataset to the right one.

 ---